wences-sanchez/Knowledge-Base/Readwise/Articles/How to Fix Attempted Relative Import in Non-Package Even With __Init__.py.md

 url:: https://stackoverflow.com/questions/11536764/how-to-fix-attempted-relative-import-in-non-package-even-with-init-py\

 ![](https://readwise-assets.s3.amazonaws.com/static/images/article2.74d541386bbf.png)
 ## Highlights
--
+- id:: 63c669cf-baaa-4b70-a933-c8d3ddee0cd2
    About relative imports in Python modules and packages .python #flashcard
     It depends on how you want to launch your script.
      If you want to launch your UnitTest from the command line in a classic way, that is: python tests/core_test.py